 Foreign Turkish involvement in the state of New York led to a reputation of a corrupt democratic party, Gaines said, ultimately leading to some influence on a national scale.

-Now, Republicans are running off the corruption of their Democratic counterparts while seeking reelection and in turn, control of the House.
-Through this, Gaines described how international involvement played a role in affecting national government by affecting local and state governments first.
+Now, Republicans are running off the corruption of their Democratic counterparts while seeking reelection and control of the House.
+Through this, Gaines described how international involvement affected national government by influencing local and state governments first.

-Professor Grossman delivered the final message of the talk, saying, “The general role of the United States … as the leader of the free world: I think that that is over, and I don’t think that that is something, that once we break it, that we can get back.”
+Grossman delivered the final message of the talk, saying, “The general role of the United States … as the leader of the free world: I think that that is over, and I don’t think that that is something that once we break it, that we can get back.”

-Specifically highlighting Russia’s invasion of Ukraine, Grossman noted he believes the United States will effectively switch sides, and ultimately, “Ukraine is screwed.”
+Specifically highlighting Russia’s invasion of Ukraine, Grossman noted he believes the U.S. will effectively switch sides, and ultimately, “Ukraine is screwed.”
 Similarly, Grossman expressed fear for NATO and mutual defense under Trump’s administration.

 The U.S. has provided upward of $60 billion in military assistance since Russia’s invasion in 2022.
-President-elect Trump has throughout his presidency and campaign praised Russia and expressed affinity toward Vladimir Putin.
+Trump has, throughout his presidency and campaign, praised Russia and expressed affinity toward Russian President Vladimir Putin.
 He also claimed he would quickly end the war if elected.

 Differing views scattered the crowd and panelists as the talk ended and a Q&A portion began.
-When asked about what’s next for American democracy, Gaines said he wasn’t terribly worried; the country has bounced back from worse, he said in reference to the Election of 1876.
+When asked what’s next for American democracy, Gaines said he wasn’t terribly worried; the country has bounced back from worse, he said regarding the Election of 1876.

 But what happens in 2028?
 It’s a question none of the four panelists can definitively answer.
-The political landscape is always changing and the morals we learn from one election cannot be applied to all, Gaines said.
+The political landscape is always changing, and the morals learned from one election cannot be applied to all, Gaines said.

 “I got a lot of information that I can use going forward, very helpful information, obviously,” said Luca Iasinschi, junior in LAS.
 “But to say that I’m not still worried is a bit of an understatement.”